 WHERE?
 Elfin Forest Recreational Reserve, 8833 Harmony Grove Road, Escondido, CA 92029

 WHAT?
 We will be creating an interactive naturalist training adventure different from any other you have encountered.
-Instead of the traditional "sit and get" (sitting at a desk and passively listening), Chaparral Naturalists will actively engage in learning about links and patterns between plants, animals, climate, and fire (not just parts and pieces).
-Most importantly participants will learn how to inspire a love for nature!
+Instead of the traditional "sit and get" (sitting at a desk and passively listening), Chaparral Naturalists will actively engage in learning about links and patterns between all living things and the earth we all share (not just parts and pieces).
+Most importantly you will gain a better understanding of yourself so you can inspire a love for Nature!
+Here is the course schedule for our most recent class.

 COST?
 We ask for a $60 donation to help us cover printing, coffee, and bagels :) If this is really beyond your budget, let us know and we will try to come up with a creative way to help you.